utkarshgpta/utkarshgpta.github.io/_posts/2016-01-24-hello-world.md

 title: Hello World!
 ---

 Finally, I am done!
 My first blog post's live on the internet.
-Yayy!
-XD :smile:
+Don't go by the title, I'm not going to teach you a language or something.
+Calling it a maiden post would do :D

 It was on my mind to write a blog since a long time ago but time constraint (~~laziness~~) didn't allow.
 So, I was back in my dorm room after a hectic week when I decided to do something productive - something that I've been thinking to do since long and that's when the idea of writing a blog struck me.
 I've always had a keen interest in building things, developing software/applications and learning new programming languages.
 Recently, I've been following up articles over the web laying emphasis upon developers to write blogs for healthy coding.
 While I was pondering over what to write, my eyes got stuck at the medium sized whiteboard on the wall on which was written - Jekyll.